oddlanguage/odd/Documentation/Types.md

 ```

 # Declaring custom types
 Declaring your own types is possible.
-To let the M-parser know you're declaring a type, you must use the `type` keyword as such:
+To let the odd parser know you're declaring a type, you must use the `type` keyword as such:
 ```ts
 type typeName {
   // typetest